Bimaristan: Ibn Sina (Avicenna)

-Although surgical developments and advancements made in the medieval Islamic period are of extreme importance, the largest and most wholesome contribution to the medical world stemming from Islamic medicine and hospitals came from the Baghdad firmament from Ibn Sina, or "Avicenna" in the West.
-Ibn Sina, who had already become a doctor by the age of 18, developed the Al-Qanun fi al-Tibb (Canon of Medicine).
-This work is largely known as one of the most famous medical works of all time.
-The ways in which Ibn Sina's Canon of Medicine worked to bring together various disciplines and cultures, essentially revived Greek authors and philosophers and fostered new thought patterns to develop much of the future medical practices we see today.
-Ibn Sina did this by combining the medical developments of Greek physician and philosopher Galen, with the philosophy of Aristotle.
-Furthermore, as Islamic medicine recognized that many diseases are contagious, such as leprosy, smallpox, and sexually transmitted diseases, Ibn Sina recognized tuberculosis as a contagious disease, among others which can be spread through soil and water.
-The Canon of Medicine continued to be studied by European medical professionals and institutions even into the 18th century.
-This combination and rationalization of practical science, religion, and thought highlighted the pinnacle of Muslim medical scholarship, and the nature of the true developments which were made in the medical world.
+Although surgical developments and advancements made in the medieval Islamic period are of extreme importance, the greatest contribution to the medical world, which stemmed from Islamic medicine and hospitals, came from Ibn Sina, or "Avicenna" in the West, in the Baghdad firmament.
+Ibn Sina, who became a doctor by the age of 18, developed the Al-Qanun fi al-Tibb (Canon of Medicine), one of the most famous medical works of all time.
+The Canon of Medicine brought together disparate disciplines and cultures, reviving the thought of Greek authors and philosophers.
+Ibn Sina, for instance, combined the medical developments of Greek physician and philosopher Galen, with the philosophy of Aristotle.
+As Islamic medicine recognized that many diseases are contagious, such as leprosy, smallpox, and sexually transmitted diseases, Ibn Sina also recognized tuberculosis as a contagious disease, among others which can be spread through soil and water.
+The Canon of Medicine continued to be studied by European medical professionals and institutions into the 18th century.

-In addition to his work with Canon of Medicine, Ibn Sina served as a trailblazer for 'holistic medicine,' making an emphasis on the patient as a whole, not just focusing on one certain aspect when diagnosing.
-While Ibn Sina looked at a patient's medical symptoms, there was also focus on the patient's nutrition, emotional health, and environmental surroundings when coming up with a diagnosis.
+Ibn Sina also served as a trailblazer for 'holistic medicine,' emphasizing the experience of the patient as a whole, rather than focusing on a single aspect when diagnosing.
+While Ibn Sina took the patient's medical symptoms into account, he also focused on the patient's nutrition, emotional health, and environment.
 Ibn Sina also had the belief that anatomy served as the cornerstone of medicine.
 Ibn Sina was the first known physician to use a flexible catheter with the purpose of irrigating the bladder and combatting urinary retention in the human body.
 Ibn Sina was groundbreaking in his recognition of esophageal cancer, ligation of bleeding arteries, the anatomy of nerves and tendons, compartment syndrome following injury to human appendages, and the idea that arterial repair would one day be possible.